Reference Pamphlet, pages 8-16 - Terms and Definitions

 Any organization or enterprise operated for profit, including a proprietorship, partnership, firm, business trust, joint venture, syndicate, corporation, or association.
 This would include a business for which you take business deductions for tax purposes (for example, a small business operated in your home).

-Effective January 1, 2010, an individual hired for a position not yet covered under an agency's conflict-of-interest code must file Form 700 if the individual serves in a position that makes or participates in making governmental decisions.
+An individual hired on or after January 1, 2010 for a position not yet covered under an agency's conflict of interest code must file Form 700 if the individual serves in a position that makes or participates in making governmental decisions.
 These individuals must file under the broadest disclosure category until the code is amended to include the new position unless the agency has provided in writing a limited disclosure requirement.
 Agencies may use FPPC Form 804 for such disclosure.
 See Regulation 18734.

 "Commission income" means gross payments of $500 or more received during the period covered by the statement as a broker, agent, or salesperson, including insurance brokers or agents, real estate brokers or agents, travel agents or salespersons, stockbrokers, and retail or wholesale salespersons, among others.